aramosg/final_project_global_warming/README.md

 For the first objective of data visualization, a dashboard using Javascript and Mapbox API as well as graphs using matplot will be used.

 - ![Dash1](resources/dash1.png)
-Welcome page featuring introduction to the problematic where the project was born visually enhancing the story.
+Welcome page featuring an introduction to the problematic where the project was born visually enhancing the story.
 It will include links to rest of dashboards telling the story![image]

 - ![Dash2](resources/dash2.png)
 Interactive map featuring dataset worldwide information using  interactive and filter able layers of information